AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Methodologies

 \subsection{Wheeled tail}

-Tails are an evolutionary feature that assist animals with balance and climbing (cite biological examples).
+Long and mobile tails in arboreal animals improve stability when moving on narrow or precarious substrates by modulating body angular momentum and promoting balance during locomotion \cite{young2021tail}.
 Robotic studies have shown that adding a tail can significantly enhance locomotion performance \cite{siddall2021tails}.
 Building on this insight, we hypothesize that incorporating a tail into AMBER could improve branch-climbing ability by increasing grip and overall stability.

-The tail, designed to be 100~mm long, includes a wheel with a tunable spring–damping system, which reduces friction and improves stability during climbing.
-This design allows the wheel to apply the optimal pushing force, enabling secure, adaptive gripping on branches and enhancing overall climbing performance.
-Inspired by prior work on climbing robots such as \textit{Tbot} \cite{liu2015tbot} and soft-legged systems \cite{sadeghi2016softleg}, we build on these locomotion principles while integrating the wheel specifically into the tail.
+To minimize mass and control complexity, a passive tail-mounted wheel was selected, prioritizing robustness over optimal force generation.
+The tail, approximately 100 mm long, integrates a wheel with a tunable spring–damping system that reduces friction and improves stability during climbing.
+This compliance allows the wheel to passively regulate the applied pushing force, enabling secure and adaptive branch gripping and enhancing overall climbing performance.
+Inspired by prior climbing robots such as Tbot \cite{liu2015tbot} and soft-legged systems \cite{sadeghi2016softleg}, this design adapts established locomotion principles to a wheel-based tail architecture..